richpeck/exception_handler/README.md

 `ExceptionHandler` works out of the box.

-You only need to change
+You only need to change the appropriate `config` option in `config/application.rb` or `config/production.rb` *if* you want any specific changes.

 ----------